internetguru/scrolltopable/README.md

 Since we aren’t a tax-exempt organization, we can’t offer you a tax deduction.
 But for all donations over 50 USD, we’d be happy to recognize your contribution on this README file for the next release.

 We are also happy to consider making particular improvements or changes, or giving specific technical assistance, in return for a substantial donation over 100 USD.
-If you would like to discuss this possibility, write us at info@internetguru.cz.
+If you would like to discuss this possibility, write us at info@internetguru.io.

 Another possibility is to pay a software maintenance fee.
-Again, write us about this at info@internetguru.cz to discuss how much you want to pay and how much maintenance we can offer in return.
+Again, write us about this at info@internetguru.io to discuss how much you want to pay and how much maintenance we can offer in return.

 Thanks for your support!